stoddabr/python_unity_framestreamer/readme.md

 This project streams images from a python script that streams image frames from a cv2 camera.
 There are a lot of ways to access a video/camera stream in ROS and so this project focuses on a prototype that can be customized to suit your needs based on a custom frame streaming protocol.

+Example code for a ROS node is planned and will be added here when ready.

 Current Architecture:
 ![python to unity over tcp diagram](readme_assets/diagram-rosless.png)